Aida Garifullina: Operalia 2013 and subsequent career

 Garifullina's career received a significant boost when she won first prize in Operalia 2013.
 At the contest, there were arias of Nanetta (Falstaff), Snow Maiden (The Snow Maiden), Susanna (Le nozze di Figaro), and Giulietta (I Capuleti e i Montecchi).
 In October she was awarded the title "Honored Artist of the Republic of Tatarstan" and a Commendation Certificate of the President of the Republic of Tatarstan.

 During 2013 and 2014 she was featured in a number of prominent performances, alongside the likes of José Carreras, Plácido Domingo and Dmitry Hvorostovsky.
 In 2014 she performed at the Rosenblatt Recitals held at the Wigmore Hall, London.
 2015 saw her sign a recording contract with Decca Records.

 Since the beginning of the 2014/2015 season, she is an ensemble member of the Vienna State Opera.
 She portrayed the French-American soprano star Lily Pons and performed "The Bell Song" from Delibes' opera Lakmé in a downward-transposed key in the 2016 film Florence Foster Jenkins.
 In February 2017 she released a self-titled album on Decca, which contains 15 arias recorded with the ORF Radio-Symphony Orchestra directed by Cornelius Meister.

 On 13 June 2018, Garifullina performed at the 2018 FIFA World Cup opening gala concert held at the Red Square in Moscow.
 She performed with Anna Netrebko, Juan Diego Florez and Placido Domingo and the Mariinsky Theatre Orchestra conducted by Valery Gergiev.
 On 14 June, Garifullina performed at the 2018 FIFA World Cup opening ceremony held at the Luzhniki Stadium in Moscow.
 She performed a duet of "Angels" with English pop singer Robbie Williams.

 Personal life

 Garifullina has one sibling, a brother named Rem.
 Garifullina has a daughter, Olivia, born in 2016.
 She is known to have dated tennis player Marat Safin for a year or two from 2016 to 2017.
+Early in 2025, she secretly married the famous Russian singer Alexey Vorobyov and together they hosted Intervision 2025 held at the Live Arena in Novoivanovskoye near the city of Moscow, Russia, on 20 September 2025.
 Her voice coach for 2 years while studying in Vienna in 2007 was Claudia Visca, an American soprano.
 Her favorite well-known opera soprano is Anna Moffo.